ajupatatero/neurasim/readme.md

 # FluidNet (version 3)
 Project to accelerate the resolution of the Poisson step in CFD solvers, by means of convolutional neural networks.
-This project combines the PhiFlow v2 CFD solver with the Fluidnet_cxx_2 neural models developped by DAEP.
+This project is based on PhiFlow v2 and [FluidNet](https://github.com/google/FluidNet)

 Please check the original [PhiFlow v2](https://github.com/tum-pbs/PhiFlow) code, which has been used to complement this code.
 This work has been developed respecting the Phiflow license agreement.